 Background Information from 2001 to 2010

 Over the past ten years, American libraries were faced with 4,660 challenges.

 - 1,536 challenges due to “sexually explicit” material;

 - 977 challenges due to material deemed “unsuited to age group”;

 Further, 121 materials were challenged because they were “anti-family,” and an additional 304 were challenged because of their “religious viewpoints.”

 1,720 of these challenges (approximately 37%) were in classrooms; 30% (or1,432) were in school libraries; 24% (or 1,119) took place in public libraries.
 There were 32 challenges to college classes; and 106 to academic libraries.
 There are isolated cases of challenges to materials made available in or by prisons, special libraries, community groups, and student groups.
 The majority of challenges were initiated by parents (almost exactly 48%), while patrons and administrators followed behind (10% each).”
-From the American Library Association
+American Library Association

 How many of these books have you read?